openmas-ai/openmas/examples/legacy/custom_communicator/README.md

-# SimpleMas MQTT Communicator Example
+# OpenMAS MQTT Communicator Example

-This directory contains an example implementation of a custom communicator for SimpleMas using the MQTT protocol.
-It demonstrates how to create and use a plugin for the SimpleMas communication layer.
+This directory contains an example implementation of a custom communicator for OpenMAS using the MQTT protocol.
+It demonstrates how to create and use a plugin for the OpenMAS communication layer.

 ## Files